EVORA-project/evora-ontology/models/docs/BiologicalPartOrigin.md

   iri:
     name: iri
     description: International Resource Identifier (IRI) that uniquely identifies or refers to the resource.
-IRIs include URIs, and URIs include URLs
+IRIs include URIs, and URIs include URLs.
     title: IRI
     comments:
     - An IRI is a global identifier standardized by IETF RFC 3987.
 It may or may not be resolvable on the web.
-IRIs include URIs, and URIs include URLs
+IRIs include URIs, and URIs include URLs.
     from_schema: https://w3id.org/evorao/
     close_mappings:
     - biolink:iri